As more things close, are golf courses open to players?

 New Mexico: Governor Michelle Grisham has issued a shelter-in-place order as of March 23.
 However, the governor's order limits gatherings of more than five people and doesn't define golf courses as essential businesses.
 Golf courses are closing.

 New York: Golf courses had been open after an early reversal from Governor Cuomo's stay-at-home order.
 However on April 9, the governor changed his mind again, saying courses had to close.
-On April 17, he allowed private courses to open up to member play, provided guidelines are followed.
+On April 17, he allowed courses to open up again, provided guidelines are followed and that most on-course employees were not on premises.
+The stay-at-home order ends May 15.

 North Carolina: Governor Cooper's stay-at-home order allows golf courses, including those in Pinehurst, to continue to operate for the time being.